NOTE: This article originally published on May 3, 2007, but has since been revised and updated.

 Less of a specimen plant, these Arundinaria varieties look better in open areas, where they’re allowed to go native, if you will.
 If you have some rural acreage, you might look for some of these bamboo species.

 But don’t expect to find any of these North American bamboo varieties at your local nursery.
 You might be able to get Arundinaria gigantea (River Cane) from a bamboo specialist.
-But it’s still a long shot.
+Lewis Bamboo in Alabama is probably the most likely place to find any of these endemic American bamboo species.

 Further reading